 • Wichita Technical Institute with programs in Computer Technology and Network Administration (approximately 70 graduates annually.)

 • Butler County Community College IT Academy – Enables students to graduate from high school with associate degrees in a variety of tech fields.

-When new employers come to town GWEDC works in partnership with the Workforce Alliance of South Central Kansas to facilitate the acquisition of qualified workers.
+When new employers come to town, the Partnership works with the Workforce Alliance of South Central Kansas to facilitate the acquisition of qualified workers.
 The Alliance can provide a professional location for offsite job fairs in downtown Wichita, access to a ready pool of applicants and assistance in raising awareness of the employer’s recruitment campaign.
 The Alliance can also help with prescreening of applicants and a number of other services – all at no cost to the employer.

 Kansas Air National Guard 184th Intelligence Wing